DavesCodeMusings/MakerSpace/LEDs/LUAtos-MicroPython.md

 ## Prerequisites
 * LUATOS ESP32C3 flashed with MicroPython
 * Host computer capable of accessing MicroPython's REPL prompt
+* USB-A to USB-C cable for power and communication

 ## Code
 The following code snippets can be typed directly into the MicroPython Read Evaluate Print Loop (REPL) prompt.
 It's the thing that looks like this: >>>